petems/classroom-control-pi/README.md

 # `classroom-control-pi`

 This is the classroom control repository for the Puppetizing Infrastructure class.
+# This is to test the git hub pull request
 ## Usage

 Small site modules should be developed in the `site` directory.
 This is appended